MizaGBF/GBFAP/readme.md

 For example, `150201` and `dkf` are Dark Fencer IDs.
 It also uses a sword `sw` and dagger `kn`.
 So the result is `"150201": ["dkf_sw", "dkf_kn"],`.
 `class_ougi` is mostly for skins.
 Some skins use weapon assets for their charge attacks.
 Those weapons are usually not playable.
 Using the `-gbfal` flag can fill those gaps for you, if you have access to an up-to-date version.

+* Weapons with multiple versions (currently, only the Dark Opus are affected) are separate based on their uncaps.
+Example `1040212500`, `1040212500_02` and `1040212500_03`.
+This is due to the fact the game doesn't support two different weapons loaded at the same time on different entities.

 There are other weird exceptions that I probably forgot, I recommend trying to read the code for more infos.